Sukeban (film)

-Girl Boss Revenge: Sukeban (スケバン) is a 1972 Japanese exploitation film that is directed by Norifumi Suzuki and stars lead females of the genre, Reiko Ike and Miki Sugimoto.
+Girl Boss Revenge: Sukeban (スケバン), also known as Sukeban, is a 1972 Japanese exploitation film that is directed by Norifumi Suzuki and stars lead females of the sukeban genre, Reiko Ike and Miki Sugimoto.

 Definition in Japanese exploitation cinema

-"Sukeban" is a contraction of the Japanese words "suke" (female) and "bancho" (boss).
+Sukeban is a contraction of the Japanese words "suke" (female) and "bancho" (boss).
 The term describes a specific high school archetype which is usually (though not always) associated with juvenile delinquency.
-The term "zubeko" (bad girl) is no longer in vogue, but at the time these films were made was a hip slang expression that would more accurately have been translated as "bitch".
+The term "zubeko" (bad girl) is no longer in vogue, but at the time these films were made, it was a hip slang expression that would more accurately have been translated as "bitch".